haskell/core-libraries-committee/guides/warning-for-head-and-tail.md

 If you don't want to change any Haskell code and want to carry on with using `Data.List.{head,tail}`:

-1. If you use `-Werror`, set `-Wwarn=warnings-deprecations` to downgrade this area of compiler messages from errors to warnings, so that your build can succeed.
+1. If you use `-Werror`, set `-Wwarn=x-partial` to downgrade this area of compiler messages from errors to warnings, so that your build can succeed.

-2. If you are annoyed by warnings, set `-Wno-warnings-deprecations` to quash this area of compiler messages.
-You can also put `:set -Wno-warnings-deprecations` into `.ghci` config file.
+2. If you are annoyed by warnings, set `-Wno-x-partial` to quash this area of compiler messages.
+You can also put `:set -Wno-x-partial` into `.ghci` config file.
-   Note that this also disables any other custom warnings and deprecation warnings!
+   Note that this also disables any other warnings in the custom `-x-partial` warning group!

 If you are happy to change code to eliminate warning messages: